balanced/balanced-docs/README.md

 supplied in the scenarios in balanced-api.
 Those scenarios should be updated to include the fields missing the specific scenario section and a newly generated balanced.rev1.json be committed into the docs.
-To generate balanced.rev1.json in balanced-api run: bundle exec rake parallel:features
+To generate balanced.rev1.json in balanced-api run: bundle exec rake features:all.
+DO NOT run bundle exec rake parallel:features, doing so causes the file to overwrite itself.